-Pay for the individual employee shall be agreed directly between the company and the employee in each individual case.
-The pay shall be reviewed and adjusted where necessary at least once a year on an individual basis.

-The company should determine the personal pay on the basis of a systematic assessment.

-The pay should reflect the individual's performance, qualifications, ability, flexibility, the nature and responsibilities of the post, and any training received.

-If the company and the employee(s) have agreed to this in the individual case, negotiations may take place with the assistance of the trade union representative.

-Where disparities are considered to be present in this area as a whole, the parties have a right to institute proceedings against each other according to the rules for handling disputes, cf. section 9.

-Where the personal pay determined for the individual employee is in obvious conflict with the condition set out in point c, either party may request negotiations.

-Personal pay shall be negotiated and determined based on the principles laid down in the Danish Equal Pay Act.

-Where appropriate, pay for the individual employee may be determined wholly or partly as performance-related pay, bonuses, commission, etc., cf. subsection 13.
+- A. Pay for the individual employee shall be agreed directly between the enterprise and the employee in each individual case.
+Wage levels shall be reviewed and adjusted where necessary at least once a year on an individual basis. - B. The enterprise should determine the personal pay on the basis of a systematic assessment. - C. The pay should reflect the individual's performance, qualifications, ability, flexibility, the nature and responsibilities of the post, and any training received. - D. If the enterprise and the employee(s) have agreed to this in the individual case, negotiations may take place with the assistance of the trade union representative. - E. Where disparities are considered to be present in this area as a whole, the parties have a right to institute proceedings against each other according to the rules for handling disputes, cf. section 9. - F. Where the personal pay determined for the individual employee is in obvious conflict with the condition set out in point c, either party may request negotiations. - G. Personal pay shall be negotiated and determined on the principles laid down in the Danish Equal Pay Act. - H. Where appropriate, pay for the individual employee may be determined wholly or partly as performance-related pay, bonuses, commission, etc., cf. subsection 13. - I. The parties have discussed the local wage formation.
+The pay increases that are, for example, a result of increases in the free-choice account can be included in connection with the individual assessment of pay.